acend/quarkus-techlab/content/rest.md

 ```

 You should get the 'hello' response in your console.
 Try altering the response
-given in the `GreetingResource.java` and hit the api again, Quarkus should make
+given in the `GreetingResource.java` and hit the API again, Quarkus should perform
 a live reload and print the altered response without manually restarting your
 application.